-We aim to provide students with a strong foundation and broad skills in computer and data technologies.
-Students will be equipped with the theoretical and practical aspects of computer systems.
+We aim to provide students with a strong foundation and broad skills in computer and data analysis technologies.
+Students will be equipped with the knowledge in both theoretical and practical aspects of computer systems.
 The curriculum encompasses hardware and software design, multimedia technologies, data analytics and security, cloud computing systems, machine learning, and artificial intelligence.
 Upon completion of the major, students will be sufficiently prepared for employment, and to pursue postgraduate studies and engage in life-long learning.

 To be considered for admission, you must satisfy the General Entrance Requirements and have studied an engineering-related or a science-related discipline at a high school or post-secondary institution.

 For senior-year (Advanced Standing II) admission, applicants are normally expected to have completed an Associate Degree/Higher Diploma with a cumulative grade point average (CGPA) of ≥3.0 or an equivalent overall mark, or a credit award in an engineering-related or science-related discipline.

 For details of the programme’s curriculum structure, please visit the ‘Undergraduate Catalogue’ (Note: The catalogue for the 2021 cohort is for reference only.
 The 2022 catalogue will be published around July 2022.)